pishoyg/coptic/README.md

 file](https://github.com/pishoyg/coptic/blob/master/archive%2Fmarcion-1.8.3-src%2Fcrumresulttree.cpp)
 for how Marcion constructs the derivations tree.

+   1. **Sort the derivations TSV.** (1 hour)

+   1. **Implement a TSV group-by field.** (1 hour)

+   1. **Implement an apply-lambda field.** (1 hour)

+   **1. The image, file, and (future) sound fields should support a comma-separated list of keys, or key ranges.** (1 hour)

 1. **Publish the decks through Anki.** (1 hours)

-1. Implement a sound type.
+1. **Implement a sound type.** (1 hour)

-1. The image, file, and (future) sound fields should support a comma-separated list of key ranges, not just a comma-separated list of keys.

-1. Use a dummy timestamp for testing.
-You can then verify that your changes don't impact the output by comparing two packages generated with the dummy timestamp against one another, one with and one without the changes.
+1. **Use a dummy timestamp for testing.
+You can then verify that your changes don't impact the output by comparing two packages generated with the dummy timestamp against one another, one with and one without the changes.** (1 hour)

 1. Flashcard synchronization seems to be working fine.
 However, running the generation script twice produces a different file, and reimporting (supposedly identical data) produces the message "notes were used to update existing ones.
-Investigate.

-   Followup: This is likely due to the timestamps that the notes are recorded with.
-The newer timestamps make Anki think that the cards are newer.
-It is best, when exporting a new version of the package, to only include the notes that have changed content. `genanki` doesn't have a friendly way to support this (not even by reading the existing package and comparing the new data against it), so we will likely have to do lots of manual work to avoid the problem.
+   This is likely due to the timestamps that the notes are recorded with.
+The newer timestamps make Anki think that the cards are newer, hence it updates everything.
+It is best, when exporting a new version of the package, to only include accurate timestamps.
+If some notes are identical to ones that have already been exported, they should retain their old timestamps. `genanki` doesn't have native support for per-note this, neither does it support reading an existing package and comparing the new data against it), so we will likely have to do lots of manual work to avoid the problem, or find another package.

-1. Understand note sorting. (`genanki` has a `sort_key` argument.)
+1. Understand note sorting.
+To start with, understand `genanki`'s `sort_key` parameter.

-1. Revisit the possibility of image compression to minimize the package size.

 1. **Crawl [Wiktionary - Category:Coptic lemmas](
 https://en.wiktionary.org/wiki/Category:Coptic_lemmas).** (20+ hours, delegate)